yoav-shamay/pyx64dbg/README.md

 ## Python API Showcase

 PyX64Dbg is built to be scripted.
-You can automate binary analysis, reverse engineering, or testing using the `Debugger` object.
+You can easily interact with binaries directly from Python.

 ```python
 from pyx64dbg import Debugger